guruyaya/fatsertk/README.md

 * The toolkit must define the structure of the code, and provide ways to eavluate the code.

 ## Tools
-* TorotoiSec: This tool expends of the excelent torotise ORM with lambda functions that prevent inserting, updating, selecting or deleting, without explicit permission.
+* Tortoisec: This tool expends of the excelent torotise ORM with lambda functions that prevent inserting, updating, selecting or deleting, without explicit permission.
 (Comming Soon)
 * PydanSec: A mode of pydantic that can be translated easly into TorotoiSec.
 (Comming Soon)
 * Faster: A wrapper on fastAPI with additional permission handling, and updating openapi.json (Comming Soon)
 * FasterAuth: Data schemes for users and groups.
 As this is an API library, it contains a wide varity of auth scemes.
 (Comming Soon)